 Cheryl Foggo is an accomplished author, playwright, historian, and public speaker.
 According to the Writers Guild of Alberta site, she is a recipient of numerous awards such as the Professional of the year by Black Gold Awards Society of Alberta and the Sondra Kelly Screenplay Award from the Writers’ Guild of Canada.
-She’s studied at Mount Royal College where she received her degree in journalism.
 A native of Calgary, Cheryl is a descendant of Black Pioneers who arrived to western Canada from the United States in 1910.
 Alongside approximately 1500 African Americans, her ancestors founded 5 small black communities located in Alberta and Saskatchewan.
 Her cultural heritage has shaped and inspired her work as she is passionate about black history in Southern Alberta.
 This devotion is most recently highlighted in John Ware Reimagined , a play about an unusual figure in history: a black cowboy who contributed to the establishment of agriculture in southern Alberta.

 I was granted the privilege of communicating with Cheryl, and as a black-Canadian, I was eager to inquire on her challenges in bringing exposure to black history given limited resources , and about her efforts in bridging the gap of representation.